marczz/mzlinux_pages/media/video_edit.md

     is a Python/GTK3  screencast tool to display your keys inspired by [Screenflick](http://www.araelium.com/screenflick/). for MacOS

-    The Gui is working in X11 and Xwayland. _not yet wayland._
+    Screenkey project is active in 2023 The Gui is working in X11 and Xwayland. _not yet wayland._

     Screenkey is [in Debian](https://packages.debian.org/search?keywords=screenkey).